 The easiest and most relaxing way to get to the city centre is booking an airport transfer service.
 The driver of the car will be waiting for you at the arrival terminal with a sign with your name on it and will take you to your hotel in the shortest possible time.

 A taxi from Charles de Gaulle to Paris takes approximately half an hour and costs between 50€ and 55€.
 There is an extra charge of 15% from 5 pm until 10 am.
 This supplement also applies on Sundays and public holidays.

 The line B of the RER train (Paris’ express train) connects Charles de Gaulle Airport with the city centre in half an hour.
 The most important stops include Gare de Nord (25 minutes), Châtelet-Les-Halles (28 minutes), and Denfert-Rochereau (35 minutes).
 A train leaves the airport every 10 – 15 minutes.

-The Roissybus stops at all the airport terminals (except 2G) before heading to the city center, dropping its passengers off at rue Scribe at the corner of rue Auber.
+The Roissybus stops at all the airport terminals (except 2G) before heading to the city centre, dropping its passengers off at rue Scribe at the corner of rue Auber.

-Two local buses connect this airport with the city center:
+Two local buses connect this airport with the city centre:

 - Bus 350: From Charles de Gaulle to Gare de l’Est.

 - Bus 351: From Charles de Gaulle to Place de la Nation.

 Both buses take over an hour to get to Paris and they leave the airport every 15 – 35 minutes.